Skip to content

 • Denying all or part of what they have done, even in the face of overwhelming evidence.

-• Accusing their accusers, and shifting blame onto those who are aware of their behaviour.
+• Accusing their accusers and shifting blame onto those who are aware of their behaviour

-Remote or longstanding risks include;
+Remote or longstanding risk factors

-• Loss or separation from parent
+• Loss or separation from a parent

 • Abuse/neglect